Milkyway Image: Festivals and awards

-Six of Milkyway Image's films were featured in the Cannes Film Festival: Breaking News in the Out-of-Competition midnight screening in 2004; Election in Competition in 2005; Election 2 (a.k.a.
+Six of Milkyway Image's films were featured at Cannes Film Festival: Breaking News in the Out-of-Competition midnight screening in 2004; Election in Competition in 2005; Election 2 (a.k.a.
 Triad Election) was shown as an Out-of-Competition midnight screening in 2006; Triangle was screened as an Out-of-Competition midnight screening in 2007; Vengeance competed for the prestigious Palme D'Or in 2009; Blind Detective was screened in Out-of-Competition midnight screenings in 2013.

 Sparrow was also shown in Competition at the Berlin International Film Festival in 2008.

+Johnnie To was also honoured as a "Filmmaker in Focus" of the 2007 Rotterdam Film Festival.